k3karthic/ansible__freebsd-basic/README.md

     1. Specify the project ID
     1. Specify the zone where you have deployed your server on Google Cloud
     1. Configure the authentication
-1. Set username and ssh authentication in `inventory/group_vars/all.yml`
+1. Set username and SSH authentication in `inventory/group_vars/all.yml`

 ## Deployment